 As can be seen, one is in the name of Stephen and the other of Hannah.
-Considering they must have been created in the 1880s with just a sharp metal point, they are wonderful pieces of amateur art.

 It was probably Stephen and Hannah, who changed the name of the farm to Hollybush, as it appears otherwise on old maps, and the holly leaf is the main decoration.